dominikvicha/Testing_academy_projekt3/README.md

 - discord: Dominik V
 - email: dominik.vicha@gmail.com

-- 3 basic web tests in plywright library
+### Project description

-- Its the final project of the Testing academy via Engeto.
+Its the final project of the Testing academy via Engeto.
+3 basic web trest in playwright library.

+### Requiremts ###
 - You need to install the Testing framework - Pytest.
-The official documentation is here: https://docs.pytest.org/en/stable/
+- The official documentation is here: https://docs.pytest.org/en/stable/

 - The project has 3 basic tests on page www.engeto.cz
 - Tests are automatizated so you dont need to click on anything just start the test.